postnubilaphoebus/cell_gui/README.md

   Load multiple image volumes side-by-side (e.g., raw image + neural net output or raw image + HCR channel).
 Each tab manages its own image and cell mask independently.

 - **Synchronized 3D views**
   Navigate through **axial, sagittal, and coronal** planes.
-Zoom and view positions are synchronized across all views.
+Zoom and view positions are synchronized across all views and tabs.

 - **Flexible file I/O**
   Save and reload your work in multiple file formats such as `.tif`.
 Annotations are stored per tab.